aryanpanwarap/aryanpanwarap/README.md

 - 🎓 Recent graduate with a focus on data analytics and business intelligence
 - 🧠 Skilled in Python, SQL, Excel, PowerBi
 - 📈 Interested in solving real-world problems using data
-- 📍 Based in Chitta+orgarh, India
+- 📍 Based in Chittorgarh, India

 ---